quatrope/AutoMix/docs/index.rst

 More details of the functions are provided below.

 The output of the sampler is in the form of several text files summarizing the MCMC sampler.
-We discuss these files below.
+We discuss these files in section :ref:`output`.
 Subsequent analysis may be performed on the output with the use of statistical packages.
 We recommend `R <http://www.stats.bris.ac.uk/R/>`_ as a good free choice of such a package.